hunie-son/hunie-son.github.io/_pages/about.md

 I am a Ph.D. candidate (ABD) in Computer Engineering at Iowa State University, advised by Dr. Berk Gulmezoglu in the  <a href="https://www.ece.iastate.edu/bgulmez/" style="text-decoration: none;"><b>MAIS Lab</b></a>. <br/>

-My research investigates the security of hardware and systems on emerging computing platforms and within the complex environments they inhabit.
-I use side-channel analysis, system-level profiling, AI-driven mitigations, cryptographic methods, and TEE-integrated designs to strengthen privacy and trust guarantees in real-world deployments.
-The approach spans  microarchitectures and immersive platforms such as AR and VR headsets, connecting rigorous vulnerability discovery with deployable defenses.
-In doing so, my work advances our understanding of security issues in hardware systems and enables scalable defenses. <br/>
+My research investigates security vulnerabilities in modern computing systems and emerging computing platforms.
+I utilize side-channel analysis, system-level profiling, AI-driven mitigations, cryptographic methods, and TEE-integrated designs to strengthen privacy and trust guarantees in real-world deployments.
+Those approaches span microarchitectures (Intel, AMD, and ARM) and immersive platforms (AR/VR headsets), translating vulnerability discovery into deployable defenses.
+In doing so, my work deepens our understanding of security issues on hardware systems and enables scalable AI-based defenses. <br/>

+My work has been recognized by AMD through security bulletin  <a href="https://www.amd.com/en/resources/product-security/bulletin/amd-sb-7024.html" style="text-decoration: none;"><b>AMD-SB-7024</b></a> and by Meta through a bounty award.
+My works have been published at top security conferences such as ACSAC, ASPLOS, and NDSS.

 **Research focus**
 <br/> &emsp;• Hardware security, microarchitectural side channel attacks and AI-driven mitigations